-Origen here shows that the early Church saw the sacrament of baptism not only as the crossing of the Red Sea, but also as the crossing of the Jordan River into the promised land.
+Origen here, commenting on the book of Joshua, shows that the early Church saw the sacrament of baptism not only as the crossing of the Red Sea, but also as the crossing of the Jordan River into the promised land.

 The ark of the covenant led the people of God across the Jordan.
 The priests and the Levites halted, and the waters, as though out of reverence to the ministers of God, stopped flowing.
 They piled up in a single mass, thus allowing the people of God to cross in safety.

 There is absolutely nothing for the just man to fear; the whole of creation serves him.
-Listen to another promise that God makes him through the prophet: If you pass through fire, the flame shall not burn you, for I am the Lord your God.
+Listen to another promise that God makes him through the prophet: If you pass through fire, the flame shall not burn you, for I am the Lord your God [Isaiah 43:2].
 The just man is everywhere welcome, and everything renders him due service.

 But once you come to the baptismal font and, in the presence of the priests and deacons, are initiated into those sacred and august mysteries which only those know who should, then, through the ministry of the priests, you will cross the Jordan and enter the promised land.
 There Moses will hand you over to Jesus, and He himself will be your guide on your new journey.

 Mindful, then, of all the mighty works of God, remembering that he divided the sea for you and held back the waters of the river, you will turn to them and say: Why was it, sea, that you fled?
 Jordan, why did you turn back?
 Mountains, why did you skip like rams, and you hills, like young sheep?
 And the word of the Lord will reply: The earth is shaken at the face of the Lord, at the face of the God of Jacob, who turns stones into a pool and rock into springs of water [Psalm 114].